ivanpchelnikov/SurveyCultureAMP/README.md

 			- InputDataService.
 Read inputs from files.
 			- ParticipationService.
 The participation percentage and total participant counts of the survey.
 			- ResponseStatisticService.
 The average for each rating question
 	- View.
-Ouyput in console.
+Output in console.

 The implementation is easy to extend functionalities and add new rules, commands.